-It was one of those edgy discussions between the Priests and the Lord.
+It was one of those contentious discussions between the Priests and the Lord.
 They were questioning His authority again, and since they were unwilling to answer His question about the origin of John’s baptism, He refused to answer their question about His authority.

-Then He told them these two parables.
+Then He told them two parables.

 The Parable of the Two Sons